-- Provides exemplary educational programs that prepare the next generation of scholars, clinicians, educators, and leaders in the fields of communication sciences and disorders.
+- Provide exemplary educational programs that prepare the next generation of scholars, clinicians, educators, and leaders in the fields of communication sciences and disorders.

-- Offers accessible, culturally competent, evidence-based clinical care for all people with communication and swallowing disorders.
+- Offer accessible, culturally competent, evidence-based clinical care for all people with disorders in communication, balance and swallowing.

-- Engages in outreach activities that directly benefit professional colleagues, students, and individuals and their families in the community.
+- Engage in outreach activities that directly benefit professional colleagues, students, and individuals and their families in the community.